Sebobo/Shel.NeosBase/README.md

 * `IsEmptyValidator` - for the included HoneyPot form element.

-### Basic TypoScript for page rendering
+### Enhanced TypoScript for page rendering

+#### Page rendering

+This package uses the alternative page rendering described in the [Neos documentation](http://neos.readthedocs.org/en/stable/HowTos/SelectingPageTemplate.html#using-a-defaultpage-prototype).
+The basic prototype to extend from is `Shel.NeosBase:DefaultPage`.
+Read the Neos documentation about how to add your own page layouts.

+#### Additional html head parts

-* Adds additional configurable meta tags in the page header (f.e. css, author, ie compatibility, viewport, favicon, etc...).
-See `Page.ts2` for details.
+Adds additional configurable meta tags in the page header (f.e. css, author, ie compatibility, viewport, favicon, etc...).
+See the prototype `Shel.NeosBase:DefaultPage` for details.

+#### Additional html body parts

-* Configurable live reload script when you are developing.
+Also included is a configurable live reload script when you are developing your stylesheets.
 See `Settings.yaml` for the configuration.

-* Script tag to load js bundle.
-See `Page.ts2` for details.
+To easily include your javascript bundle see the ts path `body.javascripts.bundle`.

+#### TypoScript objects

+* `Shel.NeosBase:Navigation` is a menu to be used for the main site navigation
+* `Shel.NeosBase:MetaMenu` is a menu which renders all documents marked with the `Show in meta menu` property, provided by the `Shel.NeosBase:MetaMenuMixin`.
+* `Shel.NeosBase:SiteLogo` is a configurable helper to render the site logo including the link to the homepage